Unisex public toilet: Toilets

 If more than one toilet fixture is available in a unisex public toilet, the toilet seats or squatting pans are installed in enclosed cubicles in the same way as in sex-segregated toilets.
 To ensure visual privacy, these may be provided with floor-to-ceiling walls.

 Sinks

-Sinks are commonly installed in open arrangement as in sex-segregated toilets and used collectively by people of all gender.
+Sinks are commonly installed in open arrangement as in sex-segregated toilets and used collectively by people of all genders.
+One of the key design components supporting safety in multi-user facilities is the openness and visibility of the sink area from adjacent public corridors.
+This design intervention allows for passive surveillance of the space by relocating the shared sink area from the private to the public realm.
 Alternatively, a sink can be provided in each cubicle or toilet room, e.g. where the unisex toilet is set up to be used by families and carers.
 The latter arrangement is more friendly to people needing to use the sink in a manner calling for a degree of privacy, or taking off items of dress typically worn in public.
-Examples are: emergency removal of menstrual blood stains from clothing; refreshing the upper body, face, or underarms over the sink; applying makeup; or combing and styling hair.
+Examples are emergency removal of menstrual blood stains from clothing; refreshing the upper body, face, or underarms over the sink; applying makeup; or combing and styling hair.